rachaelbay/PopGen/README.md

 ```
 Also make sure you download the R script we'll be using from the github repository: `SNPRelate.R`
 Now just step through the script using R studio to make your PCA!
 Note: SNPRelate is a great package that can do many other things besides PCA visualization, including calculating FST and relatedness.
-IF you have extra time, you can play around with these functions.
+If you have extra time, you can play around with these functions.
 Here is a great tutorial: https://bioconductor.org/packages/release/bioc/vignettes/SNPRelate/inst/doc/SNPRelateTutorial.html

 # Outlier Analysis
 There are many software programs designed to do outlier analysis.
 We'll use OutFLANK because it is easy to implement and its non-parametric approach is good for organisms with complex demography.
 Download the R script from the github repository: `OutFLANK.R` and work through it step by step.